Wenlock Olympian Games: History

 Baron Pierre de Coubertin visited the Wenlock Olympian Society in 1890, which held a special festival in his honour.
 He was inspired by Dr Brookes and went on to establish the International Olympic Committee.
 Brookes was named as an honorary delegate at the 1894 Sorbonne Congress at which the IOC was established, although he was unable to attend due to ill health.
 The Wenlock Olympian Games continued intermittently after his death in 1895, with significant revivals in 1950 and 1977.
 The current series has been running since 1977, and has received official recognition from the IOC and the British Olympic Association (BOA), exemplified by visits from the Princess Royal for the BOA in 1990 and Juan Antonio Samaranch for the IOC in 1994.

 The mascot for the London 2012 Summer Olympics was named Wenlock after Much Wenlock where the Wenlock Olympian Society and its Games began.
 The 2012 Summer Paralympics mascot was named Mandeville in honour of Stoke Mandeville Hospital, where the Paralympian Games originated.

 The medals awarded featured Nike, the Greek goddess of victory, as do Olympic medals.

 Following the unexpected death of President Roy Rogers, triple jump world record holder and Olympic gold medallist Jonathan Edwards, CBE, was elected President of the WOS in 2011.

 Events

+140th Games was held in June and July 2026.

 In 2017 the games included the following: